 On my tour, a local guide, Franco, showed us sights including beautiful cathedrals, statues and La Moneda Palace.
 You can still see bullet holes in the palace, from when it was attacked during the military coup d’état in 1971 and where President Allende made his last speech before he died inside.

-Reserve your spot on a walking tour of Santiago, with a local guide who can show you all the city’s highlights.
+Reserve your spot on a walking tour of Santiago, with a local guide who can show you the city’s highlights.

 Day 3 – Climb up to Cerro San Cristobal